-Employees in public (and private) limited companies, including listed companies, are entitled to elect employee representatives on the board of directors if such companies have an average number of employees of at least 35 in a period covering the preceding three years.
-The number of employee representatives on the board of directors may equal up to half the number of the members elected by the shareholders but at least two.
+Employees in public (and private) limited companies, including listed companies, are entitled to elect employee representatives on the board of directors if such companies have an average number of at least 35 employees in a period covering the preceding three years.
+The number of employee representatives on the board of directors must be at least two and may equal up to half the number of the members elected by the shareholders.

-An employee representative has the same rights and obligations as other members of the board of directors, i.e. in relation to conflicts of interest, confidentiality, remuneration, etc. Special provisions apply to group representation.
+An employee representative has the same rights and obligations as other members of the board of directors, i.e. in relation to conflict of interest, confidentiality, remuneration, etc.